kq1231/temptation_destroyer/docs/blueprints/action_plan.md

    - [] Offer option to write down password in a safe place
    - [] Explain encryption simply: "Your data is locked with this password and cannot be unlocked without it"
    - [] Provide guidance on creating a memorable but secure password

+### Password Recovery System
+1. [] Implement security questions-based recovery:
+   - [] Allow users to set up personal security questions during initial password setup
+   - [] Store answers securely (encrypted with a key derived from the answers themselves)
+   - [] Create a recovery flow that asks these questions
+   - [] If answers are correct, show password hint or allow password reset
+   - [] Clearly communicate that a password reset will make previously encrypted data inaccessible
+2. [] Create backup recovery code system:
+   - [] Generate recovery codes during initial setup
+   - [] Encourage users to store these codes safely offline
+   - [] Allow use of recovery codes as alternative to security questions

 ### User Experience Considerations
 1. [] Add appropriate humor and encouraging tone throughout the app: